tsunami416604/azure-docs.hu-hu/articles/cosmos-db/create-cosmosdb-resources-portal.md

 ---
-title: Hozzon létre egy Azure Cosmos-fiókot,-tárolót és-elemeket a Azure Portal.
+title: Create an Azure Cosmos database from the Azure portal.
-description: Hozzon létre egy Azure Cosmos-fiókot,-tárolót és-elemeket a Azure Portal.
+description: Create an Azure Cosmos database, container, and items by using the Azure portal.
 author: SnehaGunda
 ms.author: sngun
 ms.service: cosmos-db